-This website aims to serve as both a platform and a resource for design practitioners who are working towards spatial justice in the field of spatial re/development in South Africa.
+This website aims to serve as both a platform and a resource for design practitioners who are working towards spatial justice in South Africa.

-It has been designed to convey the key concepts quickly, easily and give access to further resources and perspectives beyond the editor’s views.
+It has been designed to convey key concepts quickly, easily, and give access to further resources and perspectives beyond the editor’s views.

 *NOTE: This website is still under construction and is only public as a beta version to allow for co-production in this early stage of publication.